 - Among the ethical foundations of yoga are satya (honesty) and asteya (taking only what you need).

 If you can realistically pay the full rate, please pay it.
 If you need the low income rate, then please take it.
 We would always prefer you at the class paying the low income rate than not to have you there at all!
 That is why we offer the low income rate because we want our classes to be accessible to as many people as possible.

 We are incredibly grateful to those of you who give the pay it forward rate as this enables those on low incomes to come to classes too!
 Thank you.

 If class fees are beyond your means, then it’s sometimes possible to arrange a work exchange.
 In this case, we would ask you to make a commitment to the class and to the work.
 We welcome you to contact us about work exchange.
 We may from time to time also invite individuals directly to participate in work exchange.

 We understand that sometimes people are experiencing a difficult time in their lives physically, mentally and emotionally.
 They may need yoga, but be unable to pay or have any energy to offer as a work exchange.
 They may also not be categorised as being in a marginalised group.
-Please contact us directly if this applies to you as we may, from time to time, be able to offer free 10 class passes for a small number of individuals who fit the above description.
+Please contact us directly if this applies to you as we may, from time to time, be able to offer free drop-in classes for a small number of individuals who fit the above description.